-As you prepare to fly out- LUGGAGE is critical, Make sure your luggage has WHEELS is made of sturdy fabric and tows easily, test drive it at the store by placing several large items in it and pulling them around (tell the sales clerk what you are doing).
-Do not buy anything that you cannot load about 35lb into for a regular suitcase, 20lb for carryons.
-You will save $$ by not needing help to move your belongings.
+As you prepare to fly out- LUGGAGE is critical, Make sure your luggage has WHEELS, is made of sturdy fabric and tows easily.
+Test drive it at the store by placing several large items in it and pulling them around (tell the sales clerk what you are doing).
+Do not buy anything that you cannot load about 35 pounds into for a regular suitcase, 20 pounds for carryons.
+You will save money by not needing help to move your belongings.
 The better designed sets can be connected like a train and will go down off curbs without toppling.
 When you pack your wheeled case, put the heavy items at the wheeled end, this makes it stand up on the wheels when moving and lessens arm strain.
 If you are tall, make sure the handle is long enough to keep the case away from your heels when in use.
 Be advised that most of the bags are black and look alike so mark your luggage with bright fabric markers so that your cases are different than anyone else's.
-Make it so obvious that you can see it from 20 yards away-no one will be able to "accidentally" walk off with your stuff at the bag claim.
+Make it so obvious that you can see it from 20 yards away.
+No one will be able to accidentally walk off with your stuff at the bag claim.
 Plan to spend on your luggage in proportion to how much they are used.
-I pay about $100-200 for my cases-and they last for about a year.
+I pay about $100-200 for my cases and they last for about a year.
 I tried a couple of the $400 cases and they performed no better.
-I suggest buying from Sears, they stand behind their products even if you are in mid-trip.
+I suggest buying from Sears because they stand behind their products even if you are in mid-trip.
 Save your receipts.

 When you arrive by plane at your destination, walk outside the baggage claim area.
 If there are parking places available, go get your car and then drive to get your luggage.
-This saves you aggravation dragging it through a parking lot and up/down escalors etc. this is the time to make mental notes about how to get back when you are ready to fly home.
+This saves you aggravation dragging it through a parking lot and up/down escalors etc. This is the time to make mental notes about how to get back when you are ready to fly home.
 Plan to be running about 20 minutes late.
-Make sure you get maps from the rental car company one copy for the car, one for the motel room.
+Make sure you get maps from the rental car company; one copy for the car, one for the motel room.
 Find out by asking the shuttle bus driver how to get back to turn your car in, most places are easy, some are difficult and there are a few that will make you scream trying to find them.

-Rental Cars - Make sure you double check with each reservation if you are a nonsmoker- the car companies often try to slide a smoking car past you.
+Rental Cars - Make sure you double check with each reservation if you are a nonsmoker.
+The car companies often try to slide a smoking car past you.
 How much room do you really need?
 Midsize is about right for 2 adults with 2 suitcases.
 Check with your car insurance for a policy to cover business use of rental cars, it's only about $12 per year.
-Walk around it before you get in, and then make sure all of the needed adjustments to seats, mirrors, etc are done before you leave your parking spot.
+Walk around it before you get in, and then make sure all of the needed adjustments to seats, mirrors, etc. are done before you leave your parking spot.
 When you walk around the car, find the gas tank so you will know how to pull into the filling station.
 Make the rental work for you, use it to test drive cars you think you might be interested in buying used someday.